Crispy polenta chips are a great addition to a platter or alongside soup, dips or burgers served with tomato sauce or aioli.

 You can find polenta at the supermarket or in wholefood stores.
 It is usually near the pasta and rice or in bulk bins.

 How to make baked polenta chips

 Quick-cook or instant polenta needs very little cooking time to achieve a gooey, porridge-like consistency.

 In the below recipe, I share how I prepare polenta on the stovetop.
 However, cooking polenta in a microwave is possible.
 Cook it on high heat and stir a few times throughout the 5-minute cooking time.

 Although polenta is quick to cook, you’ll need to allow 1 hour for the polenta to cool before you can cut it.
 Once cooled, it will be quite firm and cut easily without crumbling.

 Can you make polenta chips ahead of time?

-For crispy chips with soft, not dry, centres, I recommend to either refrigerate for 1-2 days or freeze the chips after cutting but without cooking.
+For crispy chips with soft, not dry, centres, I recommend either refrigerating for 1-2 days or freezing the chips after cutting but without cooking.